jjdunbar/jjdunbar/README.md

 I am currently fascinated with the world of OSINT, CTI, open-source tooling and I'm actively designing and building my cybersecurity home-lab.

 While those interests may seem contradictory to my privacy advocacy, I'm deeply committed to empowering individuals with the knowledge to safeguard their own digital identities and I'm keen to work with folks to explore this domain further.
-To this day the trade-offs betwween cybersecurity <> privacy fascinate me.
+To this day the trade-offs between cybersecurity <> privacy fascinate me.

 Outside of this realm, I’m a proud and active member of some of the world’s leading professional security associations: